NoScope: 1000x Faster Deep Learning Queries over Video

 NoScope: Exploiting Locality

 To capitalize on the above observations, we’ve been building a new query engine called NoScope, which can dramatically speed up video analytics queries.
-Given a video feed (or set of feeds) to query, an object (or objects) of interest to detect (e.g., “find frames with buses in the Taipei feed), and a target CNN (e.g., YoloV2), NoScope outputs frames where the object appears according to YoloV2.
+Given a video feed (or set of feeds) to query, an object (or objects) of interest to detect (e.g., “find frames with buses in the Taipei feed”), and a target CNN (e.g., YoloV2), NoScope outputs frames where the object appears according to YoloV2.
 However, NoScope is much faster than the input CNN: instead of simply running the expensive target CNN, NoScope learns a series of cheaper models that exploit locality, and, whenever possible, runs these cheaper models instead.
 Below, we describe two type of cheaper models: models that are specialized to a given feed and object (to exploit scene-specific locality) and models that detect differences (to exploit temporal locality locality).
-Stacked end-to-end, these models are 100-1000x faster than the original CNN.
+Stacked end-to-end, these models are 100-1000x faster at binary detection than the original CNN.

 Exploiting Scene-specific Locality with Specialized Models